Jewel of the Day: Brooches Worn at Ascot

 The brooch consists of 7 amethyst buds, white and yellow ferns and grasses, as well as 12 freshwater pearls from the River Tay.
 It was presented to Her Majesty in 1960, after she opened the Queen’s Bridge in Scotland.
 Since then, it has become one of her favourites and she’s worn it on numerous occasions, mainly with purple outfits.

 Because the pearls are somewhat small (certainly not on par with the pearls on, for instance, the Teck Pearl Corsage Brooch), they are often mistaken for small diamonds, creating a doubt about the identity of the brooch.

 Day 5 – The Rhodesian Flame Lily Brooch

 In 1947, Princess Elizabeth and Princess Margaret accompanied their parents, King George VI and Queen Elizabeth, on a tour of southern Africa.
 During the tour, the future Queen celebrated her 21st birthday and was presented with this diamond and platinum brooch in the form of a flame lily Gloriosa Superba from the Children of Southern Rhodesia.

 To create the brooch, over 42,000 children in Southern Rhodesia were asked to donate part of their pocket money; the result was a stunning creation in the shape of flame lily (Rhodesia’s national flower), containing 301 diamonds.

-Tagged Elizabeth II, Jewellery, Royal Ascot.
+Tagged Elizabeth II of the United Kingdom, Jewellery, Royal Ascot.